LazoCoder/Pokemon-Terminal/README.md

 # Adding Custom Images

 The folder Images/Extra is for adding custom images.
 You can manually add backgrounds to this folder and they will be visible to the program.
+Only PNG format is supported.
 To see a list of all the custom backgrounds type:
 ```
 pokemon extra
 ```